Get insider access

 VESA 100x100

-The ergonomics are good.
+The ergonomics are great.
 It's easy to adjust the screen when you're sitting directly in front of it, but without swivel adjustment, it's hard to turn the screen to show it to someone next to you.
-Luckily, the height adjustment is good, and at its lowest setting, the bottom of the screen is 2.6" (6.5 cm) from the desk.
 The stand also features a clip for cable management.

 Design